MelomiLight/admin_app_tz/README.md

 4. **Run Migrations and Seed Database**

-   Once the containers are up, execute Laravel migrations to set up the database schema and seed initial data (if applicable):
+   Once the containers are up, execute Laravel migrations to set up the database schema and seed initial data:

    ```bash
    make migrate